drgx/react-thanos-snap/readme.md

 # Limitation

 - The components will be wrap with the div that have `position: relative;` style on it.
 - We use `html2canvas`.
-This library have the limitation that can not render the image outside the origin because of the content policy restriction from the browser. if you wish to render image outside your origin, please read kindly use [proxy](http://html2canvas.hertzen.com/proxy/);
+This library have the limitation that can not render the image outside the origin because of the content policy restriction from the browser. if you wish to render image outside your origin, please read kindly use [proxy](http://html2canvas.hertzen.com/proxy/);.
+This component have the `options.proxy` props so you can add the proxy on that props.

 # Credit